 15. Go Camping: Pick a campground…any campground!
 This area is blessed with many quality camping areas.
 Check the listings HERE.

 16. Watch Critters with a Need for Speed: Do you like watching animals run races…or at least try?
 Then you’ll be glad to hear The Leader Pig Races are back!
 Check out the full scoop on this incredibly fun and unique event HERE.
-For those who like a little slower paced race, with an equal amount of giggles, check out Nisswa’s Famous Turtle Races!
-Get the full scoop on dates and times HERE.

 17. Explore our many State Parks: Check out the DNR’s Park Finder or check the websites of area parks like Crow Wing State Park, Mille Lacs Kathio, Father Hennepin State Park and Charles Lindberg State Park.

-18. Join a Summer Reading Program: The Brainerd Public Library has many fun things going on during the summer months and one is there Summer Reading Program.
+18. Join a Summer Reading Program: The Brainerd Public Library has many fun things going on during the summer months and one is their Summer Reading Program.
 Round up your little bookworms and get the full scoop on the activities HERE.

-21. Explore our area Lakes: There must be something in the water!
+21. Explore Our Area Lakes: There must be something in the water!
 Our area is blessed with many local lakes and public beaches.
 Check out this list of all of our area lakes and companies like Boats & Beyond Rentals, Lake Fun Rentals and Dave’s Sportland Bait, Fun Rentals & Storage help the family make their lake time even more enjoyable.

 22. Check out Paul Bunyan Land: Paul Bunyan Land has been an iconic attraction for over 60 years and the amusement park is now located in Brainerd, Minnesota on the same property as This Old Farm.
 Read the history of this landmark amusement center along with its modern-day attractions HERE.